8 Reasons to Hire a Grant Writer

 The Right Words

 When applying for a grant, it is important to use the right words.
 You must convey need and aptitude.
-This is because if you are granted the funds, the source should be confident in the fact that you will implement the money in appropriate methods.
+This is because if you are granted the funds, the source should be confident that you will use the money in the appropriate manner.
 It’s possible to get a little creative when describing your vision.
-I’ve read grant proposals that expressed the mission and vision of an organization within the body of the text.
-The writer created a depiction of current standards, then contrasted it with a vision for the future.
-Our grant writers can help you express your vision.
+I’ve read grant proposals that express the mission and vision of an organization within the body of the text.
+The writer created a depiction of current standards and then contrasted it with a vision for the future.
+Grant writers can help you express your vision in a way that is well-written and clear.

 A Business Plan

-A grant writer at GrantWriterTeam.com can also help you formulate a business plan to present to funders.
+A grant writer can also help you formulate a business plan to present to funders.
 Sometimes, a business plan is incorporated into a grant application.
-Or, you may borrow sections from the business plan to include in your grant proposal.
+Other times, you may borrow sections from the business plan to include in your grant proposal.
 Remember, a business plan is comprised of the following sub-documents:

 • executive summary